aiduze/retail-churn-analysis/README.md

 ## Author

-Built as a portfolio piece for business analytics roles in retail/e-commerce.
+Built by Aisha Duze as a portfolio piece for business analytics roles in retail/e-commerce.